emoacht/Wifinian/README.md

 ![Screenshot on Windows 10](Images/Screenshot.png)<br>
 (DPI: 200%)

+Functions:
- - Connect to or disconnect from a wireless network.
+ * Connect to or disconnect from a wireless network
- - Rename a wireless profile.
+ * Rename a wireless profile
- - Change automatic connection (Auto Connect) or automatic switch (Auto Switch) settings of a wireless profile.
+ * Change automatic connection (Auto Connect) or automatic switch (Auto Switch) settings of a wireless profile
- - Rush - Perform rescan of wireless networks in short intervals.
-The number indicates interval (sec).
+ * __Rush__ - Perform rescan of wireless networks in short intervals (The number indicates interval (sec))
- - Engage - Execute automatic connection depending on signal strength, order and automatic switch setting of wireless profiles.
-The number indicates threshold of signal strength (%).
+ * __Engage__ - Execute automatic connection depending on signal strength, order and automatic switch setting of wireless profiles (The number indicates threshold of signal strength (%))
- - Reorder - Change the order (priority) of wireless profiles.
+ * __Reorder__ - Change the order (priority) of wireless profiles

 ## Requirements